microsoftgraph/xamarin-csharp-connect-sample/README-Localized/README-pt-br.md

-# <a name="microsoft-graph-connect-sample-for-xamarin-forms"></a>Exemplo de Conexão do Microsoft Graph para Xamarin Forms
+﻿#<a name="microsoft-graph-connect-sample-for-xamarin-forms"></a>Exemplo de Conexão do Microsoft Graph para Xamarin Forms

 ##<a name="table-of-contents"></a>Sumário